ai governance setup: solving the three-party identity problem

-package: ai governance layer setup · client: inner — reducibl internal product · industry: consumer AI / emotional wellness · timeline: 1 week
+package: ai governance layer setup · client: a consumer AI app with three client surfaces — chatgpt, claude via MCP, and iOS (reference available on request) · industry: consumer AI · timeline: 1 week

 the situation